US and Israel launch an attack on Iran with tensions high over nuclear talks

-Iranian media reported strikes nationwide, and smoke could be seen rising from the capital.

-President Donald Trump said in a video posted on social media that the U.S. had begun “major combat operations in Iran.”
-He claimed Iran has continued to develop its nuclear program and plans to develop missiles to reach U.S. and appealed to the Iranian people to “take over your government — it will be yours to take.”
+Trump said in the video that the U.S. had begun “major combat operations in Iran" after the U.S. assembled a vast fleet of fighter jets and warships in the region to try to pressure Iran into a deal over its nuclear program.

-Trump acknowledged that there could be American casualties following Iran strikes, saying “that often happens in war.”
+Trump claimed in the video that Iran has continued to develop its nuclear program and plans to develop missiles to reach U.S. He acknowledged that there could be American casualties following Iran strikes, saying “that often happens in war.”

-Israeli Prime Minister Benjamin Netanyahu said the joint attack was to “remove an existential threat posed” by Iran.

 Iran has said it hasn’t enriched since June, but it has blocked international inspectors from visiting the sites America bombed during a 12-day war then.
 Satellite photos analyzed by The Associated Press have shown new activity at two of those sites, suggesting Iran is trying to assess and potentially recover material there.